CodeYourFuture/immersive-go-course/kafka-cron/README.md

 A new requirement: your distributed cron system needs to be able to schedule jobs to run in multiple clusters.
  * Define a set of clusters in your program (two is fine, `cluster-a` and `cluster-b`)
- * Create a topic for each cluster, as well as a catchall `any-cluster` queue
+ * Each cluster should have its own Kafka topic
- * Update the job format so that jobs can specify what cluster to run in.
-If they do not specify, then put them in `any-cluster`
+ * Update the job format so that jobs must specify what cluster to run in
- * Run separate consumers that are configured to read from each cluster specific queue and the `any-cluster` queue
+ * Run separate consumers that are configured to read from each cluster specific topic

 Test that your new program and Kafka configuration works as expected.

+How would you do this sort of a migration in a running production environment, where you could not drop existing jobs?

 ### Part 4: Handling errors